iCliniq Logo

 4. I also suggest she consult a rheumatologist to confirm the diagnosis.

-5. From the reports of the clinical examination and the measure of disease activity, NSAIDs (nonsteroidal anti-inflammatory drugs) are the best medicines for her for the time being as they will help her with the ankylosing spondylitis.
+5. From the reports of the clinical examination and the measure of disease activity, NSAIDs (nonsteroidal anti-inflammatory drugs) are the best medicines for her for the time being, as they will help her with the ankylosing spondylitis.

 6. I also suggest she take Pantoprazole 40 mg in the morning before food.
-Consult your specialist doctor, discuss with him/her and take the medicines with their consent.
+Consult your specialist doctor, discuss it with him/her and take the medicines with their consent.

 Patient's Query